craftcms/docs/docs/5.x/development/element-queries.md

   .all() %}
 ```

+[Dropdown](../reference/field-types/dropdown.md), [Radio](../reference/field-types/radio.md), [Checkboxes](../reference/field-types/checkboxes.md), and other fields whose only allowable values are determined by the field’s configuration are _always_ handled in a case-sensitive way.

 ### Reusing Queries

 Sometimes, you might want to run a number of similar queries.
 Take this case, where we want to show some information about upcoming events at a library: